A Helpful Guide for Understanding Your Most Powerful Dreams

 What Is Lucid Dreaming?

-One of the most powerful methods of dreaming is called lucid dreaming, wherein the dreamer is aware of the fact that they are in the dream world.
+One of the most powerful methods of dreaming is lucid dreaming, in which the dreamer is aware that they are in the dream world.
 As a result, when someone becomes proficient at lucid dreaming, they can actually control certain aspects of their dreams.

 There are certain ways to make lucid dreaming an easier habit.

-While it may seem complicated, the majority of people who remember their dreams have had a lucid dream at least once or twice in their life.
+While it may seem complicated, the majority of people who remember their dreams have had lucid dreams at least once or twice in their lives.

-When you’re lucid dreaming, there is a tiny part of your subconscious that is somewhat awake, allowing a part of yourself to realize what is happening.
-This small amount of lucidity is what helps you control certain aspects of your dreams.
+When you’re lucid dreaming, a tiny part of your subconscious is somewhat awake, allowing a part of yourself to realize what is happening.
+This small amount of lucidity helps you control certain aspects of your dreams.

 What Is Dream Induction?